1 Accessing REDCap

 3 Entering Data

-3.1 Ensuring the form is correct
+3.1 Confirming the correct form

 3.2 Repeating forms